With only 5 ingredients this lolly slice recipe is so delicious - a simple twist on classic Kiwi lolly cake.

 Lollie slice is a favourite in our family, especially at kids birthday parties.
 My boys are always wanting to try a piece straight after it is sliced.

 First of all melt the butter and condensed milk together.
-Then add to the crushed biscuits and chopped Eskimos or fruit puffs.
+Then add to the crushed biscuits and chopped fruit puffs.

 Mix it all together then tip into a lined tin.
 Spread it out to the edges then sprinkle coconut over the top.
 Set in the fridge for at least 2 hours then slice into bite sized pieces.
 Store in the fridge until ready to use.